istio/istio.io/content/en/blog/2019/v1beta1-authorization-policy/index.md

 ## Summary

-The Istio `v1beta1` authorization policy is a major update to the current `v1alpha1` RBAC policy with the design principle of aligning with Istio configuration model, improving user experience by simplifying the API and making policy semantics more flexible without introducing much complexity.
+The Istio `v1beta1` authorization policy is a major update to the previous `v1alpha1` RBAC policy with the design principle of aligning with Istio configuration model, improving user experience by simplifying the API and making policy semantics more flexible without introducing much complexity.

-The `v1beta1` policy is not backward compatible and requires a one time manual conversion.
+The `v1beta1` policy is not backward compatible and requires a one time conversion.
 A tool is provided to automate this process.

 The previous configuration resources `ClusterRbacConfig`, `ServiceRole`, and `ServiceRoleBinding` will not be supported from Istio 1.6 onwards.

-## Acknowledgements

-Credit for the policy redesign and implementation work goes to the following people (in alphabetical order):

-* Limin Wang (Google)
-* Phillip Le (Google)
-* Yangmin Zhu (Google)